 We offer a range of smoking cessation services, both routine and through clinical trials.

-The program is not limited to patients in our psychiatric care at Mass General, it’s also available to the public as a health resource through our research program.
+Our smoking cessation studies are not limited to patients in our psychiatric care at Massachusetts General Hospital, they are also available to the public as a health resource through our research program.
 Read more information about our program.

 Proto magazine stakes its ground on medicine's leading edge, reporting back from the frontiers of research and practice - exploring breakthroughs, dissecting controversies and opening a forum for informed debate.